Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): GLP and Its Implementation

 \begin{definition}[Single-Occurrence (SO) Invariant] A term, goal, or clause satisfies the \temph{single-occurrence (SO) invariant} if every variable occurs in it at most once. \end{definition}

 \begin{definition}[GLP Program] A clause $C$ satisfies the \temph{single-reader/single-writer (SRSW) restriction} if it satisfies SO and a variable occurs in $C$ iff its paired variable also occurs in $C$.
-A \temph{GLP program} is a finite set of clauses satisfying SRSW; clauses for the same predicate form a \temph{procedure}.
-Let $\hat\calG(P)$ denote the set of goals over $\hat\calV$ and the vocabulary of $P$. \end{definition}
+A \temph{GLP program} is a finite sequence of clauses satisfying SRSW; clauses for the same predicate form a \temph{procedure}.
+The set of GLP goals $\hat\calG(P)$ includes all goals over $\hat\calV$ and the vocabulary of $P$ that satisfy SO. \end{definition}

 The SO and SRSW restrictions ensure that GLP eschews unification in favour of simple term matching.
-The result is linear-logic-like~\cite{girard1987linear} and futures/promises-like~\cite{friedman1976impact}: each assignment $X := T$ is produced at most once via the sole occurrence of a writer (promise) $X$, and consumed at most once via the sole occurrence of its paired reader (future) $X?$.